jurtasun/rcds_nextflow_intro/chapter1/README.md

 #### 4.3.
 Set up a CLI parameter and provide it as input to the process call

 Now we need to actually set up a way to provide an input value to the `say_hello()` process call.
-We could simply hardcode it directly by writing `say_hello('Hello World!')`.
-However, when we're doing real work with our workflow, we're often going to want to be able to control its inputs from the command line.

-Fortunately, Nextflow has a built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.
+Nextflow has a built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.
 The general syntax is to declare `params.<parameter_name>` to tell Nextflow to expect a `--<parameter_name>` parameter on the command line.

 Here, we want to create a parameter called `--greeting`, so we need to declare `params.greeting` somewhere in the workflow.